 Once the Plan Administrator receives notice that a qualifying event has occurred, COBRA Continuation Coverage will be offered to each of the qualified beneficiaries.
 Each qualified beneficiary has a separate right to elect COBRA Continuation Coverage.
 For example, the Employee's spouse may elect COBRA Continuation Coverage even if the Employee does not.
 COBRA Continuation Coverage may be elected for only one, several, or for all Dependent child(ren) who are qualified beneficiaries.
 A parent may elect to continue coverage on behalf of any Dependent child(ren).
 The Employee or the Employee's spouse can elect COBRA Continuation Coverage on behalf of all of the qualified beneficiaries.
-A guardian or other legal representative of a qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of a qualified beneficiary can elect COBRA Continuation Coverage on behalf of a qualified beneficiary can elect COBRA Continuation Coverage on behalf of a qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of all of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of a qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of a qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary.
+A guardian or other legal representative of a qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of a qualified beneficiary can elect COBRA Continuation Coverage on behalf of a qualified beneficiary can elect COBRA Continuation Coverage on behalf of a qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of all of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary can elect COBRA Continuation Coverage on behalf of the qualified beneficiary.